nleiva/go-todo-api/README.md

 - **Custom Components**: Reusable UI components built with TEMPL

 ### JSON Handling
-The API uses custom null-handling for proper JSON serialization:

-- `zero.String` - for optional string fields that can be empty
+The API uses `zero.String` for optional string fields that can be empty, with `swaggertype:"string"` tags for proper API documentation.
-- `null.String` - for nullable string fields

-Add `swaggertype:"string"` tags for proper API documentation.

 ### Authentication & Security
 - **JWT-based authentication** with configurable token expiration